 Section 1.
-There shall be established four Foremen positons, which shall be bargaining unit positions.
+There shall be established four Foremen positions, which shall be bargaining unit positions.
 One Forman shall be assigned to lead the following divisions: Tree and Cemetery, Parks and Grounds, Highway, Drainage and Transfer Station.

 Section 2.
-The Foremen shall be assigned to on-call status for one week periods on a rotating basis between November 1 and April 1.
+The Foremen shall be assigned to on-call status for one week periods on a rotating basis between November 1 and March 31.
 Such on-call Foremen shall be responsible for coordinating department response to such things as motor vehicle accidents, downed trees and other public safety issues.
+Two (2) hours guaranteed call back will be paid if employees are called at or after 5:30 a.m.
 The on-call Foreman shall be compensated for a minimum of four (4) hours for each instance of duty.
 However, to the extent that various matters require the attention of the Foreman on a particular day, such Foreman shall not be compensated for multiple issues during the same four hour period.
 If multiple incidents extend beyond the four hour period the Foremen shall be paid for time worked.
 The Foremen shall be compensated by payment of a stipend equivalent to sixteen (16) hours pay at his regular rate of pay for those weeks he is on call.

 Section 3.
 There shall be established four Crew Leader positions, which shall be bargaining unit positions.
 These positions shall be assigned at their inception as follows.
 Two shall be assigned to the Cemeteries and Trees/Parks and Grounds Division, with one being assigned to work in the area of Cemeteries and Trees and the other shall be assigned to work in the area of Parks and Grounds.
 The additional two Crew Leaders shall be assigned to the Highway Division, with one working in the area of drainage and one working in the area of maintenance and construction.
 There shall be an annual stipend for the Crew Leader positions as shown on the Salary Plan under Article XXI.
 Subsequent to the initial establishment of the position of Crew Leader, a fifth Crew Leader position was added, which position was assigned to the Transfer Station.

 Section 4.
-The Crew Leaders shall be assigned to on-call status for one week periods and on a rotating basis between April 1 and November 1.
+The Crew Leaders shall be assigned to on-call status for one week periods and on a rotating basis between April 1 and October 31.
 Such on-call Crew Leader shall be responsible for coordinating department response to such things as motor vehicle accidents; downed trees and other public safety issues.
+Two (2) hours guaranteed call back will be paid if employees are called at or after 5:30 a.m.
 The Crew Leader shall be compensated for a minimum of four (4) hours for each instance of duty.
 However, to the extent that various matters require the attention of the Crew Leader on a particular day, such Crew Leader shall not be compensated for multiple issues during the same four hour period.
 If multiple incidents extend beyond the four hour period the crew leader shall be paid for time worked.
 The Crew Leader shall be compensated by payment of a stipend equivalent to sixteen (16) hours' pay at his regular rate of pay for those weeks he is on call.